|Porto - July 2016|

 Places to visit:

 - Tram River Line: As I mentioned in Transport section, you can catch the river Tram line for a nice ride by the river until you reach the port, over there you can have really good fresh fish from small low-key restaurants.

 - Lello Library: This is the famous bookstore that inspired the Harry Potter library.
 It's very pretty indeed, unfortunately it is packed with tourists (guilty as charged) and you won't be able to take a proper photo of it.
 Interesting story here, after J.K.
-Rowling made this library famous, the bookstore started getting a lot of visitors, but not increase in profit, so they decide to charge entrance!
+Rowling made this library famous, the bookstore started getting a lot of visitors with no increase in profit, so they decided to charge entrance!
 Good news though, you can use the entrance fees to redeem inside the bookstore and buy a nice souvenir to a book worm or harry potter fan you know.

 - Wine Tasting: As I mentioned, you could do a wine tasting tour, but unfortunately I didn't have enough time to do it.
-Or you can find a local wine shop to try out different wines.
+The other best thing is to find a local wine shop to try out different wines.

 |The Wine Box - Porto|

 |Luckily got a misty view of the port and the end of the river in Porto|

 - Fish: Always ask for the catch of the day, you're in for a treat.